jwodder/ghtoken/README.rst

     .. _git-hub: https://github.com/sociomantic-tsunami/git-hub

-If no enabled source returns a token, then a ``ghtoken.GitHubTokenNotFound`` exception is raised.
+If no enabled source returns a token, then a ``ghtoken.GHTokenNotFound`` exception is raised.